YouTube partners with Ticketmaster to sell concert tickets on artists’ video pages

 However, Ticketmaster’s deal is not exclusive to YouTube – the company last year integrated with Spotify for ticket sales as well.

 The move to also go live on YouTube makes sense, given that one of its bigger use cases is music discovery and streaming – so much so that it has its own dedicated mobile app, and offline video streaming is packaged as a part of a YouTube Red subscription.
-YouTube also has a massive audience to market these tickets too – with 1.5 billion logged-in monthly users, this exposes Ticketmaster concerts to a huge number of online music fans.
+YouTube also has a massive audience to market these tickets – with 1.5 billion logged-in monthly users, this exposes Ticketmaster concerts to a huge number of online music fans.

 Presumably, there’s some sort of revenue sharing agreement here for the ticket sales that are initiated via YouTube, but the company didn’t say.
 We reached out to YouTube for more information about the business arrangement between the companies, and were told: “we don’t disclose the terms of our deals.”